echobind/bisonapp/README.md

 ## Where are the generated types?

 TypeScript Types for GraphQL types, queries, and mutations are generated automatically and placed in `./types.ts`.
-To use these in your code, import like so:

-## My types aren't working, even though they are in ./types.ts
+## VSCode can't find new types, even though they are in ./types.ts

 Try reopening VSCode.